 Bronchodilators

-• Berodual (Ipratropium bromide plus Fenoterol) - also short-acting;
+• Berodual (ipratropium bromide plus Fenoterol) – also short acting;

-• Spiriva (Tiotropium bromide) is a long-acting inhalation powder.
+• Spiriva (tiotropium bromide) is a long-acting inhalation powder.

 • Fenoterol tablets are more effective than Salbutamol;

-• Ipradol (Hexoprenaline) - metered dose aerosol.
+• Ipradol (Hexoprenaline) – dosed aerosol.

 The effect of long-acting medications occurs in about 15 minutes, but lasts twice as long, about 10-12 hours: